IIITLucknowSWEngg/CSITTeam013/Assignment2/Design.md

 ### **6.1 Database**

-Nova Digital uses two different databases:
+NOVA Digital uses two different databases:

 1. **MySQL (RDBMS):**
-   - Nova Digital saves data like billing information, user information, and transaction information in MySQL because it needs ACID compliance.
+   - NOVA Digital saves data like billing information, user information, and transaction information in MySQL because it needs ACID compliance.
    - **EC2 Deployed MySQL:**
-     - Nova Digital has a master-master setup for MySQL, deployed on Amazon’s large EC2 instances using InnoDB.
+     - NOVA Digital has a master-master setup for MySQL, deployed on Amazon’s large EC2 instances using InnoDB.
      - Follows a **“Synchronous replication protocol”**:
        - Writes to the primary master node are replicated to a secondary master node.
        - Acknowledgment is sent only after both nodes confirm the write.